Solved: Can’t Install Windows 10 on SSD

 - Launch BIOS.
 This will depend on what computer you have.
 For Windows 10 PCs, you can go to Settings, then Update & security.
 At the left pane, you will find Recovery.
 Under the Advanced startup section, click on the Restart now button.
 Once your PC reboots, choose the Troubleshoot option, then Advanced options.

 - Type in diskpart in the command line.

 - Then, type in: list disk, select disk 0

 NOTE: 0 stands for the disk number.
 Change it to whatever disk number you want to work with.

-Video Instructions: How to Install Windows 10 from USB?
+Bonus: Video Tutorial on How to Install Windows 10 from USB?